Ted N. Branch

 Ted N. "Twig" Branch (born 22 April 1957) retired as a vice admiral in the United States Navy on 1 October 2016, after serving the last three years of his 37-year career as the Deputy Chief of Naval Operations for information warfare.
 In that capacity, he was the resource sponsor for the N2N6 portfolio which includes program investments for assured command and control, battlespace awareness, and integrated fires.
 He was the Navy's Chief Information Officer, the Director of Navy Cybersecurity, the leader of the Information Warfare Community, and the Director of Naval Intelligence.
-Branch was questioned by the Department of Justice regarding the Glenn Defense Marine Asia investigation in November 2013 and his access to classified information was suspended by the Secretary of the Navy.
-After a three-year investigation, Branch was cleared of all charges.
+In November 2013, Branch was questioned by the Department of Justice regarding his role in the Glenn Defense Marine Asia investigation.
+As a result, the Secretary of the Navy suspended his access to classified information.
+After a three-year investigation by the Justice Department, Branch was cleared of all criminal charges.
+A separate Navy disciplinary review found that he had violated ethics rules by accepting minor gifts and attending a dinner hosted by the Glenn Defense.